rubenbanuelos/gameDesignTools/README.md

 ### TO DO

 - [ ] Write function to determine odds of getting a specific amount of successes given XdY and a difficulty Z
-- [ ] Add some documentation
-- [ ] Figure out how to install dependencies along with package
 - [ ] Write unit tests
 - [ ] Put this in a package
 - [ ] Prettier Graphs